 For years the environmental movement has had a diversity issue.
-Some of the largest environmental organizations which receive a majority of funding are staffed predominantly white.
-Not only does this result in less funding for smaller grassroots organizations that are serving vulnerable populations, but less representation for those who are affected the most—Latinos and (BIPOC), black, indigenous and people of color.
+According to a 2014 study, Some of the largest environmental organizations which receive a majority of funding are staffed predominantly white.
+Not only does this result in less funding for smaller grassroots organizations that are serving vulnerable populations, but less representation for those who are affected the most—Latinos and (BIPOC), black, indigenous, and people of color.

-Thanks to social media platforms like Instagram, demand for environmental justice and inclusivity within the environmental movement is more evident.
+Due to social media platforms like Instagram, the demand for environmental justice and inclusivity within the environmental movement is more evident.
 You may have heard of the term “intersectional environmentalism.”
 It acknowledges the link between both racial and environmental injustice in a way that advocates for people and the planet.

 Marcus Tuah is a black environmentalist and college student at Salisbury University.
 He is working on his career towards environmental protection.
 Growing up in a community of color in Baltimore, Tuah has noticed the disadvantages between his community and white communities.
 Especially when it comes to environmental issues.

 “From my experiences with environmental work up to this point in my life, from college classes, internships, volunteer work, etc. Environmentalism is a white-dominated subject, which is an issue because white communities don’t always face the brutal effects of environmental issues,” said Tuah.

 “I feel that more people of color need to be involved in environmental work because it is a subject that directly affects us and having more people of color involved can lead to the resolution of environmental injustices, or at least to bridging the gap.”

 The reality is that low-income communities and communities of color bear the brunt of the climate crisis.
 According to the NAACP’s Coal Blooded report, 39 percent of people of color live within only three miles of a coal-fired power plant.
 In part, this is because coal-fired power plants which emit harmful pollutants are disproportionately located in these communities.